Kesgrave Hall: Shawe Manor (1993)

 Immediately after Kesgrave Hall School closed a new school opened; the fifth school based at the Hall was run by different owners, they purchased the fixtures and fittings from the old school and continued to lease the building from the founder of Kesgrave Hall School.

 The headmaster, most of the staff and most of the pupils from Kesgrave Hall School transferred to the new school.
 According to one ex-pupil of both schools, Shawe Manor was run along the same lines as its predecessor.
 The school remained open less than a year before itself closed.

-It is sometimes mistakenly asserted that the school was known as Grange Farm (headmaster John Williams even said, at the summer prize-giving in 1993, that he had received mail so addressed, and the error is repeated on some websites), but this is in fact the name of a nearby housing development, built on the land of the same name.
+It is sometimes mistakenly asserted that the school was known as Grange Farm (headmaster John Williams even said, at the summer prize-giving in 1993, that he had received mail so addressed, and the error is repeated on some websites).
+In fact his was the name of a nearby housing development, built on the land of the same name.

-KDM (1995-2004)
+KDM (1995–2004)

 In 1995, the timber trading company KDM moved into the building.
 According to their website, they converted the dining hall into "the first hi-tech timber trading room of its kind in the UK".
 KDM also developed an internet business, COUNTYWeb, which it sold in 2003, and also launched BT Global WoodTrader, a joint venture with BT, to trade timber over the Internet.
 KDM moved out of the building in 2004 into a purpose-built building at Ransomes Europark, on the southern outskirts of Ipswich.